By Charlie Cutshaw, dec’d

 During the early days of my military service as a US Army Infantry officer in the 4th Infantry Division, we had M14s as standard issue and as a rifle platoon leader, I was issued an M14, just like my soldiers.
 I actually preferred the M14 to the M1 that I used in basic training because it just “felt better.”

 Felt recoil was about the same and I really liked having that 20 round magazine.
-Although all of our M14’s had the provision for select fire, only two men per 11 man squad were equipped with select fire rifles – modified M14s designated M14E2, later redesignated M14A1.
-These rifles had modified pistol grip stocks that, along with a muzzle compensator, in theory reduced felt recoil and muzzle rise.
+Although all of our M14’s had the provision for select-fire, only two men per 11 man squad were equipped with select-fire rifles – modified M14s designated M14E2, later redesignated M14A1.
+These rifles had modified pistol grip stocks that, along with a muzzle compensator, in theory, reduced felt recoil and muzzle rise.
 The fact is that M14s, even M14E2s were impossible to control on full auto and were all but useless in that mode, even when the shooter tried to enhance his control by firing in short bursts.
-Thankfully, since I was in a mechanized Infantry battalion, each squad’s M113 “track” also had a M2 .50 caliber and M60 7.62mm machine guns, the latter of which was much more effective in delivering suppressive fire on enemy troops than the M14E2.
+Thankfully, since I was in a mechanized Infantry battalion, each squad’s M113 “track” also had an M2 .50 caliber and M60 7.62mm machine guns, the latter of which was much more effective in delivering suppressive fire on enemy troops than the M14E2.

 During my Infantry time I never saw a “grunt” M14 with the selector switch installed.
 That isn’t to say there weren’t any, I just never saw any.

 The bottom line is that as an automatic weapon, the M14 rifle was just about worthless and in my personal opinion should have been semiautomatic only right from the beginning.